TIS2024-FMFI/Lab.Cafe/DoorLock_Modular/README.md

-<h1 align="center">DoorLock-2023</h1>
+<h1 align="center">DoorLock</h1>

 <p align="center">
   <strong>An ESP32-based RFID Door Lock System with Fabman API Integration and Custom WiFi Configuration</strong>
 </p>

 ## Introduction
-<p>DoorLock-2023 is an advanced door access control system that leverages the capabilities of the ESP32 DevKit V4.
+<p>DoorLock is an advanced door access control system that leverages the capabilities of the ESP32 DevKit V4.
 It integrates with the Fabman API for access management and features a custom WiFi setup for easy configuration.
 This versatile system is compatible with any ESP32 module and is enhanced with an extendable antenna for improved WiFi connectivity.</p>

 ## Requirements
 <ul>